FireworksProject/Hackers_and_Hitchhikers_Guide/src/bizmodel/framework.md

 customers; the Apple tribe.
 This feedback loop has generated a level of desire so strong among consumers that in some circles having an Apple product is considered a need.

+There is an old adage in the advertising industry:
+  > "Every man is actually two men.
+The man he is, and the man he wants to be."

 Other market players falter because they forget to appeal to human emotion and believe their products will stand on their technical merits alone.
 Apple's success shows this to be a dangerous assumption.
+(The Zune anybody?)

-We need to find the places in the market that have been neglected by emotional appealing products and services.
+We need to find the places in the market that have not been found by emotional appealing products and services.
 Apple found the mp3 player, smart phone, and tablet markets were weak in this area.
 What markets can we find?